CS-CLUB/elections-website/README.md

 Under the AGPLV3 that this software is licensed under you must ensure that the source code that you are using is made publicly available and accessible to everyone.
-In the case of the UOIT/DC Computer Science Club Elections Website a URL to this GitHub page where the source code can be obtained is provided in the footer of the website.
+In the case of the Computer Science Club at DC and UOIT Elections Website a URL to this GitHub page where the source code can be obtained is provided in the footer of the website.